This post may contain affiliate links.Please read our disclosure policy.

 • Baking Powder – Leavening agent for this recipe!

-• Sugar – I don’t like overly sweet biscuits so 1 tsp is plenty in my opinion.
-But feel free to add up to 1 Tbsp if you prefer them sweeter.
+• Sugar – I don’t like overly sweet biscuits, so 1 tsp is plenty in my opinion.
+But you can to add up to 1 Tbsp if you prefer them sweeter.

 • Salt – Very important for the flavor, nobody likes bland biscuits!